 The Okanagan Valley is a region in British Columbia situated between the Columbia and Cascade mountain ranges.
 The area includes the cities of Kelowna, Salmon Arm, Vernon, Penticton, Osoyoos, Summerland, and Peachland.

-The word “Okanagan” can be roughly translated as “place of water”, which once you visit here you will understand why.
-There are several lakes located throughout the region, and each offers their own beauty.
+The word “Okanagan” can be roughly translated as “place of water”, and once you visit here you will understand why.
+There are several lakes located throughout the region, and each offers its own beauty.

 The beautiful area provides warm summers with amazing hikes, watersports, and freshwater beaches.
 While the winter, the Okanagan Valley provides ski-ready slopes.
 So regardless of the season you visit, you’re sure to have plenty to see and do.

 Oh, and did I mention the area is one of the largest producers of fruit and wine in Canada?
 Meaning you can also expect plenty of great fruit orchards and vineyards…did someone say wine?!